 - Face masks can keep you safe in other ways.
 The OCTO® Respirator Mask (ORM) was initially conceptualized and developed prior to COVID-19 for year-round use in environments in which clean and filtered air is necessary, including healthcare, construction, industrial sectors, as well as high pollution environments (wildfire smoke, smog, etc).
 Last Fall, raging wildfires in the west stymied residents who weren’t prepared to exit their homes directly into clouds of toxic smoke and polluted air.
 The approaching tornado season in southern states also amplifies the benefit of including an OCTO® Respirator Mask (ORM) in family go-bags or emergency home kit.

 Face masks provide a valuable layer of year-round protection against disease, natural disasters, and hazardous jobs, yet for those who rarely used them prior to the pandemic, “face mask fatigue” has become a very real issue.
 The last year has anecdotally proven the benefit of face masks to reduce contraction of flu, basic colds and viruses through the filtering of dangerous and toxic air.
-OCTO Safety Devices developed the OCTO® Respirator Mask (ORM) believing that clean air is not only a right, it is a necessity—not just against a pandemic—but for anytime use.
+OCTO Safety Devices developed the OCTO® Respirator Mask (ORM), a reusable elastomeric respirator mask believing that clean air is not only a right, it is a necessity—not just against a pandemic—but for anytime use.